Search: 458 results

 Verse ConceptsCrimesProofsPeople Accusing People

-If then I have done any wrong and committed anything worthy of death, I do not deprecate dying; but if there is nothing of those things of which they accuse me, no man can give me up to them.
-I appeal to Caesar.
+If indeed I have done wrong or committed any thing worthy of death, I refuse not to die; but if those things of which they accuse me are nothing, no man may give me up to them; I appeal to Caesar.

 Verse ConceptsCivil authoritiesDeath penaltyGovernmentResigned To DeathNo Escape